Oil rides into 2022 on bullish wave as demand fears fade

 But for now, the market is staying bullish.

-Mr Jeff Currie, Goldman Sachs Group's head of global research, said in a Bloomberg TV interview that only two countries in the world - Saudi Arabia and the United Arab Emirates - can pump more today than they did in January 2020 before the pandemic really hit demand.
+Mr Jeff Currie, Goldman Sachs Group's head of global research, said in a Bloomberg TV interview that only Saudi Arabia and the United Arab Emirates can pump more today than they did in January 2020, before the pandemic really hit demand.
 That could see the oil market tighten over the next three to six months, he said.